EricWay1024/Advent-of-Code-2021-Solution/README.md

 Notice:

-1. A code template is used throughout the project where some handy but terse macros are defined as shortcuts for various frequently used facilities.
+1. A code template is used throughout the project where some handy but terse macros are defined as shortcuts for various frequently used facilities (see `everything.hpp`).

 2. Despite the potential similarity between the solutions of two parts of the problem, all the code is provided on a copy-and-paste basis even if only slightest edition is required to transform a part 1 solution to a part 2 one.
 I choose to do so in order to keep a uniform format across different solutions.